rixsilverith/dmenu/README.md

 ## Patches and tweaks
 The following is a list of the different patches and tweaks added to vanilla dmenu (see [patches](https://tools.suckless.org/dmenu/patches/)):
 - Item matching is case-insensitive by default.
-Use the `-s` flag to enable case-sensitive matching.
+Use the `-s` option to enable case-sensitive matching.
-- Use the `-h` to set a fixed height for dmenu.
+- Use the `-h` option to set a fixed height for dmenu.
 When combined with the `-l` flag each line will have the established height.
+- Use the `-n` option to display the number of matched and total items.
 - Modified color scheme and default fonts.
 See [config.h](config.h).
 - *dmenu* options are mouse clickable.
 See [this](https://tools.suckless.org/dmenu/patches/mouse-support/).